NMDL-MSU/Tutorials/Module_4_Sequence_Alignment.md

 cat `ls | grep -v qsub | head -1`
 ```

-We will extract the most important statistics from this output.
+We will extract the most essential statistics from this output.
-First create the master script.
+First, create the master script.

 ```bash
 nano $HOME/RNAseq_Pipeline/check_hisat2_jobs.sh